 Course Code: PCC – IHE 707

 Healthcare as a profession has inherent underlying and often inadequately examined ethical assumptions and principles from which ethical decisions are made.
 In the US, nearly all health-care professionals are taught at least the four basic principles of autonomy, beneficence, non-maleficence, and justice.
 In the diverse international context and among some populations within the US, these principles are sometimes not assumed.
 In this course learners will first focus on Western ethical principles and then broaden the perspective by critiquing these Euro-American ethical perspectives by looking at bioethics from the perspective of other cultural approaches – voices from within the US and internationally.
 An anthropological approach will be introduced.
 The questions surrounding a universal morality, moral status and obligation, individualism and communalism, public good and individual freedom, globalism vs “statism”, etc. will be explored.
 Course graduates will gain an understanding of the breadth of cultural complexity from which ethical decision-making occurs in an international context.
 In the final essay, there will be the opportunity to take a particular case from an international context and apply the principles learned.

-This is a comprehensive course is built around the required textbook, Principles of Biomedical Ethics – Beauchamp and Childress, 8th edition, available on amazon.com.
+This is a comprehensive course is built around the required textbook, Principles of Biomedical Ethics – Beauchamp and Childress, 7th edition, available on amazon.com.
 (There is no ebook version available.
 Please make sure to allow enough time for shipping out of USA.)
 Academic credit earned is 2 credit hours.
 Sample the INMED learning experience with this 15-minute Free Demo Short Self-Paced Course.

 At the completion of the International Healthcare Ethics Course, learners will be able to demonstrate using case-studies, reflective writing, and simulation:

 - Western principles of ethics related to healthcare

 - Complexities of healthcare ethics in the non-Western international cultural context